 Fundamental operations of algebra; linear and quadratic equations and inequalities; exponents and polynomials; rational expressions; radicals and fractional exponents; graph of a straight line; linear and quadratic system of equations; conic sections; exponential and logarithmic functions.
-(L) Prerequisite: MATH 50 with a grade of "C" or better.
+(L) Prerequisite: MATH 50 or equivalent with a grade of "C" or higher.
 (L,M)